adanieljohnson/SWP_student_writing_guide/docs/515-Source-Mistakes.md

 Depending on your school's academic honesty policies, incorrect citations may be considered plagiarism, because you are mis-representing the sources of your information.
 At the least your report will earn a much lower grade than it would have gotten if you cited your web sources properly.

-The most common mistake we see is students using just the URL, link, or DOI for an article as a citation. __This is not acceptable in scientific writing.__  Never use just the URL from a Pubmed, Web of Science, or Google Scholar page, or a DOI link on its own to identify or cite a source.
+The most common mistake we see is using just the URL, link, or DOI for an article as a citation. __This is not acceptable in scientific writing.__ Never use just the URL from a Pubmed, Web of Science, or Google Scholar page, or a DOI link on its own to identify or cite a source.
 A valid citation for an electronic source still has the names of the authors, name of the resource, and when and where it was accessed.

 ## Using Unreliable Web Sources